Dan-njuguna/Dan-njuguna/README.md

 - Working towards certifications in Cloud Computing.
 - Pursuing a Bachelor's Degree in Software Engineering.

-## Interests
-I am passionate about coding, Artificial Intelligence, and Open-source projects.
-You can often find me discussing these topics and sharing insights with fellow developers.

 ## Contact
 Feel free to reach out to me via email at [njugunaadan@gmail.com](mailto:njugunaadan@gmail.com).
 Let's connect and collaborate!